 - The addition of the bulb makes priming the siphon much easier.

-- Many people mistake of assembling the pump the wrong way, which prevents it from working properly.
+- There are complaints about the aqueon siphon vacuum not working but this is usually because a lot of people make the mistake of assembling the pump the wrong way, which prevents it from working properly.

 - The hose isn’t good quality, and it’s hard to clamp manually.